 By contrast, the Mercury recording was given distribution all over the world – not only in North America but also in European releases (France, England, Germany and elsewhere), as well as in South America and Japan.

 The recording was well-received by aficionados of French classical music, not only for Paray’s vital interpretation but also for the polished orchestral ensemble and the audiophile sound quality.
-In 1960, the recording received the prestigious Grand Prix du Disque award – one of two such prizes awarded to Paray recordings among the nearly 60 that he made with the Mercury label between 1952 and 1962.
+In 1960, it received the prestigious Grand Prix du Disque award – one of two such prizes awarded to Paray recordings among the nearly 60 that he made with the Mercury label between 1952 and 1962.
 The recording has been uploaded to YouTube and can be heard here (accessible to U.S. viewers only, unfortunately).

 For a period of time in the 1970s and 1980s the Paray recording was unavailable.
 But it was re-released in the early 1990s and has remained in print ever since.
 It continues to win critical accolades – including on a 2017 Radio-France program where it was judged the best of six well-known recordings of Salomé (the other contenders being the recordings by Sylvain Cambreling, Thierry Fischer, Jean Martinon, Marek Janowski and Yan-Pascal Tortelier).